newrouge/newrouge.github.io/_posts/_2021-01-16-Powervision-2.md

 From the examples in the KaitaiStruct part, we now know two function indexes:
  - 0x7: **DELETE_FILE**
  - 0x10: **FILE_INFO**
 But we can already guess that there are others.
-One problem now: to enumerate all indexes, we need to be able to forge packets.
-So we need to implement the checksum function.
+One problem: to enumerate all indexes we need to be able to forge packets, so we need to implement the checksum function.

 {:refdef: style="text-align: center;"}